AGENTS.md: The Configuration That Can Break Your Agent

 Task-specific instructions

-Since AGENTS.md goes in every session, only include universal instructions.
-Specific ones dilute focus:
+Since AGENTS.md goes into every session, only include universal instructions.
+Task-specific ones dilute focus:

 ❌ "For WebSocket debugging, check logs in /tmp/socket.log"